 It's Short, so It Sucks : You can beat the first game in as little as three hours if you know exactly what you're doing and where to go, thanks to most of the game being padded with backtracking and fetch-quests.

 Needs More Love: Dolores, i.
-It borders on "Like It or Hate It" with some areas of the fandom since the titular mech is pink and the show itself not being like other mecha anime series (such as Gundam), yet that's what makes the series stand out (not the whole "Dolores being pink" part).
+It borders on "Like It or Hate It" with some areas of the fandom since the titular mech is pink and the show itself for not being like "other" mecha anime series (such as Gundam), yet that's what makes the series stand out (not the whole "Dolores being pink" part).
 Unlike most typical mecha series centering around an adolescence with the coming of age story of its time, here we have a middle-aged space trucker and veteran soldier trying to reunite his family and reconcile with his estranged children, and he's willing to go through hell and back to do it.

 Play the Game, Skip the Story: The first game seemed to be along the lines of an emotional tale of war and the value of life, but due to the mediocre voice-overs and shoddy script translation, most people outside Japan skip the story of the first Zone of the Enders altogether.

 Anubis and Aumaan Anubis in the final areas of The 2nd Runner.
 You only have Zero Shift available, all other sub-weapons had been destroyed by Aumaan, including Vector Cannon which could bust through the boss' shield with ease.
 In the time trial mode, none of the subweapons work on him.

 That One Level: Any time there are friendlies, but especially the massive battlefield clash in The 2nd Runner.
-Not only are Jehuty's controls not made for avoiding collateral damage, ADA isn't too picky on what she locks onto.
+Not only are Jehuty's controls not made for avoiding collateral damage, and ADA isn't too picky on what she locks onto.
 This creates one of the few cases where things would be substantially easier if they'd just let you fight an army at once on your own.
 Also, to get an S rank, you must beat it without anyone dying.